-Professor Brian Abbey is LIMS Research Director; Dr Michael Angove is Head of Pharmacy and Biomedical Sciences; Dr Narelle Brack is Head of Chemistry and Physics, and Professor Mark Hulett is Head of Biochemistry and Genetics.
+Professor Brian Abbey is Deputy Director of LIMS and Director, Research for the School of Molecular Sciences.
+Dr Narelle Brack is Associate Head of School.
+Dr Michael Angove is Head of Pharmacy and Biomedical Sciences.
+Dr David Wilson is Head of Chemistry and Physics.
+Professor Mark Hulett is Head of Biochemistry and Genetics.

 Professor Brian Smith

-Professor Brian Smith is Acting Director of LIMS and Head of the School of Molecular Sciences.
+Professor Brian Smith is Director of LIMS and Head of the School of Molecular Sciences.

 Professor Smith is a Fellow of the Royal Australian Chemical Institute and a Fellow of the Royal Society of Chemistry.
 He is skilled in the determination of protein structure by X-ray crystallography, in the analysis of protein structure, and in the design of protein mimetics and small-molecule inhibitors of protein function.
 He has published over 150 research papers.

 For further information on Professor Brian Smith's research, visit his lab page.

 Professor Brian Abbey